 The NSDP provides funding across five categories with specific limits:

-- Category Five: Automated External Defibrillators – $2,250 maximum
+- Category Five โ Automated External Defibrillators (AEDs): Up to $2,250

-Co-contribution: There is no co-contribution requirement mentioned for any category.
+- There is no co-contribution requirement for any funding category under the NSDP.

 National Shed Development Programme important dates